XuyangBai/D3Feat/README.md

 ## TODO
 - create a requirement.txt
-- Change the detector name from kpconv to our.
+- Change the detector name from JDKDD to our.